Reb Russell

-Ewell Albert "Reb" Russell (March 12, 1889 – September 30, 1973) was an American Major League Baseball player for the Chicago White Sox and the Pittsburgh Pirates.
+Ewell Albert "Reb" Russell (March 12, 1889 – September 30, 1973) was an American professional baseball player.
+He played in Major League Baseball for the Chicago White Sox and the Pittsburgh Pirates.

 Career

 MLB

 Russell was drafted by the White Sox as a pitcher in 1912.
 In his rookie season, his won-loss record was 22–16 and he led the league in games pitched, with 52.
 The lefty had a sterling 1.90 ERA while leading the team in innings pitched (3162/3) and wins.
 Only Washington's ace Walter Johnson topped Reb's eight shutouts, and Russell tied a record that still stands with five 1–0 victories in a season.

 In 1916, he was Chicago's opening day starter; that year he led the team in wins (18), innings (2641/3), and shutouts (5), and led the league in fewest walks allowed per inning.

 Russell helped the White Sox win the 1917 American League pennant, with a won-loss record of 15–5 and an ERA of 1.95.
 He was the starting pitcher of Game 5 of the 1917 World Series, but was unable to retire a batter and was replaced in the first inning by Eddie Cicotte.

 Russell developed arm trouble in 1918 and, after a poor start, was released by Chicago.